coder-hxl/x-crawl/README.md

 - Crawl HTML, JSON, file resources, etc. with simple configuration
 - Use the JSDOM library to parse HTML, or parse HTML by yourself
-- The request method supports asynchronous/synchronous
+- Support asynchronous/synchronous way to crawl data
-- Support Promise/Callback
+- Support Promise/Callback way to get the result
 - Polling function
 - Anthropomorphic request interval
 - Written in TypeScript